 Here is a video that shows how injection molding weld line develop.
 Watching it would provide a more intuitive understanding of the formation of welding lines.

-How Do Weld Lines Affect The Plastic Parts?
+How Do Weld Line Defect Affect The Plastic Parts?

-Weld lines in injection molding can have a significant impact on the quality of plastic products.
+Weld lines in plastic injection moulding can have a significant impact on the quality of plastic products.
 Such as:

 - Structural Integrity: Weld lines can weaken the overall strength and structural integrity of the product.
 They create a localized area of reduced bonding, making the part more susceptible to failure or breakage under stress.